 - Beginning with the Class of 2019, participants in our new LRAP Plus will have increased flexibility—qualified participants may opt into the income-driven plan or the traditional one.

-3. If you make a career change, our one-time payment assistance can protect you.
-At NYU Law, if you choose to explore other career opportunities after three years in Integrated LRAP, we offer one-time payment assistance to help you keep on track with your loan payments.
+- If you choose to explore other career opportunities after three years in the income-driven plan, we offer one-time payment assistance to help you stay on track with your loan payments.

 - It’s possible to defer for up to two years to start a family, pursue education, or deal with unforeseen hardship.

 - It's never too late to join LRAP Plus.
 Qualified participants can apply at any time.